1995parham-learning/1995parham-learning.github.io/content/Finance/Trading.md

 ## Limit Orders

 Limit Orders allow traders to **set specific price levels** at which they want to buy or sell a cryptocurrency.
+Unlike Market Orders, which trigger instantly when placed and prioritize speed of execution over price, limit orders will only trigger if the market price reaches or exceeds your specified price.